pnadolny13/100-days-of-code/log.md

 **Thoughts** Glad I could connect the REST stuff to CodeViz, it was cool to see it work.
 Also found out from Python Bytes that CodeViz exists lol...its called Hunter.
 I will still work on it for practice though.
 Validates the idea was good.

 **Link(s) to work:** https://github.com/pnadolny13/CodeViz/commit/e12482bd917d5fa7f92ee5a382d1606b34cf4a2c

+### Day 20: January 27, 2018

+**Today's Progress**: I setup a web server with my CodeViz app so I can run it in Eclipse.
+I will add the FE Angular part but I needed the server to test it for now.
+Did research on Angular and how I will use it.

+**Thoughts** I got confused about running spring in eclipse vs in the tomcat server.
+They are still both on 8080 localhost so whats the difference...

+**Link(s) to work:** NA